JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 Nevertheless, BFX recognises the inherent risk of slavery and human trafficking within the supply chain and has established internal processes to guide supplier selection and tendering, including:

-• Consideration of certain factors before a supplier is awarded a supply contract.
-For example, the potential supplier’s reputation, ability to supply, integrity, financial strength and compliance with legislation and best practice.
+• Pre-contract supplier assessment, examining the potential supplier’s reputation, ability to supply, integrity, financial strength and compliance with legislation and best practice before a supply contract is awarded.

 • Ensuring that BFX Furniture do not purchase materials from suppliers that breach the UN Guiding Principles.
 If any existing suppliers are found to have breached the UN Guiding Principles, BFX Furniture will take immediate steps to reassess those supply arrangements.